okuzlu/getUninstallString/README.md

 # getUninstallString GUI

-PowerShell Script that searchs through the Registry for the DisplayName and returns an UninstallString and Registry Path.
+PowerShell Script that searchs through the Registry for the DisplayName and returns an UninstallString and Registry Path (x86 and x64).

 You can copy any data with CTRL + C.